Economics - Management, Agriculture - Food, Law - Political Science - Administration, Technology, Engineering

 Read more

-On application file, following the PARCOURSUP procedure. www.parcoursup.fr
+Based on application, following the PARCOURSUP procedure. www.parcoursup.fr

 In continuing education:

-- employers (private or public) wishing to develop the skills of their employees
+- Employers (private or public) wishing to develop the skills of their employees

 - Institutional diplomas (University Diploma, Certificate)

-Apprenticeship training (possible from the second year):
+Apprenticeship training (possible from the second year onwards):

 Read more